sammysaglam/axe-markdown-loader/README.md

 ### Step 2: add to webpack config
-And add it to your webpack module/rules configuration:
+Add to your webpack module/rules configuration:
 ```javascript
 {
 	test: /\.md/ ,